facebookresearch/dynabench/docs/owners.md

 Every task has two main types of _datasets_: leaderboard and non-leaderboard datasets.
 The former show up on the [leaderboard](https://dynabench.org/tasks/hs) and are used for computing any aggregation metrics, such as the dynascore.
 The latter are only shown on the [individual model page](https://dynabench.org/models/69).
 Concrete examples would be: test sets would be leaderboard datasets, while dev sets, checklists and stress test sets would in most cases be non-leaderboard datasets.

 Under the datasets tab in the task owners interface, you will be able to add, modify and remove new datasets for evaluation.
-New datasets are uploaded in a `jsonl` format, with fields corresponding to the fields defined in your [task annotation config](#annotation-config), as well as a `uid` field designating a unique identifier for the given example.
+New datasets are uploaded in a `jsonl` format, with fields corresponding to the fields defined in your [task config](#task-config), as well as a `uid` field designating a unique identifier for the given example.
 For example, the first two lines for a classification task could read:

 ```
 {"uid": "1", "text": "Hello world", "label": 1}